-In any instance in which the above scenarios may occur, the importer, or its authorized agent, must sign a statement certifying that the commodity was repacked in a new container while in the importer's possession, and the new container, unless excepted, must be marked in accordance with the requirements of 19 U.S.C. § 1304 and 19 CFR Part 134.
+In any instance in which either of the above scenarios may occur, the importer, or its authorized agent, must sign a statement certifying that if the commodity will be repacked in a new container while in the importer's possession, the new container, unless excepted, will be marked in accordance with the requirements of 19 U.S.C. § 1304 and 19 C.F.R.
+Part 134.
 Furthermore, the importer, or its authorized agent, must certify that if the commodity is intended to be sold or transferred to a subsequent purchaser or repacker, the party will be notified in writing, at the time of sale or transfer, of the marking requirements.